UnitedTechnoInc/bumpcare-ai/README.md

 ## 🛠️ Future Roadmap

-- **Integration with multiple hospitals** → Networked deployment.
+- **Integration with multiple hospitals** → Expand deployment to connect with a network of hospitals.
-- **EHR/EMR Sync** → Automatic bidirectional updates.
+- **EHR/EMR Sync** → Support bidirectional sync with hospital EHR/EMR systems so patient summaries, risks, and AI suggestions are automatically stored in official records.
-- **Interoperability Standards** → HL7 FHIR / SNOMED CT compliance.
+- **Interoperability Standards** → Adopt HL7 FHIR / SNOMED CT to ensure data portability across healthcare systems.
-- **Postpartum Care** → Extend care to postnatal mother and infant health.
+- **Postpartum Care** → Extend BumpCare beyond pregnancy into postpartum mother and infant health.
-- **Wearable Integration** → Real-time vitals from BP cuffs, glucose monitors, smartwatches.
+- **Wearable Integration** → Ingest real-time vitals (BP cuffs, glucose monitors, smartwatches) for continuous risk monitoring.
-- **Multilingual Support** → Local language support for rural regions.
+- **Multilingual Support** → Enable region-specific languages to support rural doctors and patients.
-- **Mobile Companion App** → Lightweight tool for nurses and field healthcare workers.
+- **Mobile Companion App** → Lightweight mobile tool for nurses and field healthcare workers.

 ---

 ## ⚠️ Known Limitations

-- **Doctor-in-the-loop required** → AI is decision-support only.
+- **Doctor-in-the-loop required** → BumpCare AI is a decision-support tool, not a replacement for clinical judgment.
+All outputs must be validated by a healthcare professional.
-- **Research freshness** → Depends on update frequency of guidelines/papers.
+- **Research freshness** → Recommendations depend on how frequently medical guidelines and research papers are ingested into the vector store.
+Delays may reduce evidence currency.
-- **Data dependency** → Accuracy relies on completeness of patient records.
+- **Data dependency** → The system’s accuracy relies on completeness and quality of patient records (labs, scans, vitals).
+Missing data may affect risk assessment.
-- **EHR/EMR integration scope** → Hospital-specific for now.
+- **EHR/EMR integration scope** → Current implementation is hospital-specific.
+Cross-hospital interoperability (FHIR/HL7) is part of the future roadmap, not fully implemented yet.
-- **Language limitations** → English only (multilingual planned).
+- **Language limitations** → Presently supports English only; multilingual expansion is planned.
-- **Edge cases** → Rare complications may not be fully supported.
+- **Edge cases in pregnancy** → Rare complications (e.g., multiple gestation anomalies, rare genetic syndromes) may not be covered fully by the AI assistant.

 ---